Article ID: 2690045 - Last Review: May 15, 2015 - Revision: 14.0

 - We cannot provide proactive support for these devices or for related third-party software that we do not control.
 These devices sit between the client and our servers.
 They affect every network communication and can potentially affect our service.
 We cannot take responsibility for any issues caused by these devices.

-- As we cannot diagnose the devices directly, we may ask to bypass them during support diagnosis or troubleshooting.
+- Because we cannot diagnose the devices directly, we may ask to bypass them during support diagnosis or troubleshooting.
 If bypassing the WOC devices fixes a problem, the customer must work with the device manufacturer to obtain a long-term resolution (such as a code update) and to then re-enable the device.

 - We realize that our customers may have to deploy such devices.
 But because of their complexity, these devices remain the customer’s responsibility when any issues arise.

-In summary WOC devices are considered part of the customer’s on-premises landscape, and if they are used, any related issues are the customer's responsibility.
+In summary, WOC devices are considered part of the customer’s on-premises landscape, and if they are used, any related issues are the customer's responsibility.
 As we continue to improve the Office 365 service, changes can potentially affect the performance of these devices.
 It is the responsibility of the customer and the device manufacturer to make any necessary modifications to support our service changes.

 - Microsoft Business Productivity Online Dedicated